Where to Celebrate Hanukkah in Sonoma County

 Raven Performing Arts Theater

 Healdsburg’s Raven Theater will welcome The Klezmatics, a Grammy-winning klezmer band, performing from 7:30-9:30 p.m., Dec.
-17, at the theater.
-The contemporary performance of traditional Eastern European Jewish music is part of the band’s “Toward the Light Hanukkah Tour.”
-General admission is $30, center seats are $50 and first row seats are $75.
+9, at the theater.
+The contemporary performance of traditional Jewish music is part of the band’s “Happy Joyous Hanukkah Tour.”
+General admission is $30 and center seats are $50, plus fees.
 Purchase tickets online.

 115 North St., Healdsburg, 707-433-6335, raventheater.org